1p22geo/schrodinger/README.md

 # A Python script to solve the Schrodinger's equation in a 2D domain.
 (spelled that wrong)
-# TO RUN AT HOME
-next weekend or sth
-helium.py (with trig. reprentation of complex numbers) double_slit.py (name speaks for itself)

 ## Animations contained here: